section-engineering-education/engineering-education/articles/web-scraping-in-python/index.md

 Let us collect all the questions from this form and store them in an excel sheet.
 For this, we first need to understand the HTML structure of the web page so that we can use beautifulsoup to obtain only the questions.
 Navigate to the sample google forms website on your browser.

-Right click on any question in the from and select inspect (If you are using chrome) or inspect element (if you are using firefox).
+Right-click on any question in the form and select inspect (If you are using Chrome) or inspect element (if you are using firefox).

 ![Google forms inspect](/engineering-education/web-scraping-in-python/google-forms-inspect.png)